MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/office-feature-updates-task-faq.md

 # Description of the Office Feature Updates task

 The Office Feature Updates task checks for updates to service-delivered Office features, such as Copilot.
 This task runs for every user for all Microsoft 365 Apps Channels.
 However, it downloads feature updates based on your defined policies.
-For example, Semi-Annual Enterprise Channel (SAEC) users are expected to receive updates on a six-month cadence.
+For example, Semi-Annual Enterprise Channel (SAEC) users are expected to receive updates twice a year.
 Therefore, this task doesn't schedule downloads of feature updates to run every few hours.

 ## Summary